-The smartest way to overcome overwhelm is to add or change ONE thing at a time.
-Don’t give yourself an entire overhaul.
+The smartest way to overcome overwhelm is to add or to change ONE thing at a time, don’t give yourself an entire overhaul.
 That’s just what I did for Angela.
-She was already using the elliptical.
-She had some great things going on and we want her to keep those.
-We then wanted to insert some things that really will make her program more effective.
+She was already using the elliptical and had some great things going on.
+We wanted her to keep those, and to insert some things that would really make her program more effective.

 See if you can do the same for yourself.
-My plan for Angela looked like this:
+My plan for Angela looks like this:

 - Elliptical twice a week